SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 ## `preservation_notes`

-Information describing archival state, capture method, long-term accessibility, or preservation limitations.
+Information describing archival state, preservation method, availability, or long-term accessibility.

 **Requirement:** Conditional.

-A separate Controlled Preservation State is **not yet frozen** for Source Records.
+A formal Evidence Preservation State vocabulary is **not yet frozen**.

-Therefore the schema should not invent a production `preservation_status` vocabulary at this stage.
+Therefore the schema should not invent a production `preservation_status` enumeration at this stage.

-If production experience demonstrates the need, Preservation State can later be added through schema evolution.
+If production use demonstrates a stable need, Preservation State can later be introduced through schema evolution.

 ---